OngYean/InsureWiz/README.md

 InsureWiz is a comprehensive insurance platform that combines modern web technologies with AI-powered assistance to help users understand insurance concepts, compare policies, and get expert advice.

+## 📌 Track Info

+**Track 3: Industry Collaboration**

+When buying or renewing car insurance online, users often mistype or enter incorrect vehicle details.
+Build a smart system that detects and corrects typos or inaccurate vehicle input specifications in real time.

 ## 🚀 Features

 - **🤖 AI Insurance Advisor**: Intelligent chatbot powered by LangChain and Google Gemini